Ligbyy/lab8/README.md

 # lab8
-to build, make sure your own the inputFileNames are adjusted to your local pc's directory location
+to build, make sure your inputFileNames are adjusted to your local pc's directory location